-As with all numbers in the GS1 numbering system, the SSCC is also based on a company’s GLN (see the following article for further information on GLNs).
+As with all numbers in the GS1 numbering system, the SSCC is also based on the GS1 Company Prefix, which a company must aquire first.
+The GS1 Company Prefix may then be used to generate the different GS1 number types, for instance Global Location Numbers (GLN).
 In brief: a GLN is a globally unique and non-overlapping number to uniquely identify a company.
-Since the SSCC is based on a GLN, it is also globally unique and non-overlapping.
+Since the SSCC is also based on the GS1 Company Prefix, it is also globally unique and non-overlapping.

 The following illustration depicts the precise structure of an SSCC.

 An SSCC starts with an open position that is selected by the company itself.
-It is followed by the 7 to 9-digit company prefix number, depending on the GLN used.
+It is followed by the 7 to 9-digit GS1 Company Prefix, depending on the type of GS1 Company Prefix, which is being used.
 The length of the company prefix determines the SSCC number range.
 A shorter company prefix allows for more SSCC numbers.

 The company prefix is followed by a sequential number, used to identify the shipping units.
 Although GS1 has no specific requirements, a continuous ascending numbering system starting with